 Contracts are a critical business tool, setting out the terms and conditions which guide relationships with vendors and suppliers, employees, clients and other parties with which you do business, in a format that is recognized and enforceable by law.
 And yet despite the critical governance requirements contained within business contracts, most companies – 70%, according to a study published in the Journal of Contract Management – can’t find at least some of their vital documents.

 But it’s easier than you might think to effectively and strategically organize and store your organization’s full contract portfolio.
-Launching a document repository is a great way to securely store your important agreements, and at the same time improve the ease and efficiencies of many tasks related to contract management.
+Launching a contract repository is a great way to securely store your important agreements, and at the same time improve the ease and efficiencies of your contract lifecycle management workflow.
 Best of all, it’s easier than you might think to get started.

 2. Find a storage system that will suit your needs

 Once you have an idea of the volume of documents you’ll be looking to store within your repository, the next step is finding a storage system that will meet your needs.
-Many organizations find that a cloud-based online storage solution is the way to go because it allows employees to securely access the documents they need from any device at any time.
-As not all
+Many organizations find that a cloud-based online contract repository solution is the way to go because it allows employees to securely access the documents they need from any device at any time.
+As not all solutions are the same, you’ll want to spend some time evaluating the tools on the market.
+Some criteria you may want to consider include the amount of storage space, the fee model for storage, ease of access to stored content, and any industry-specific security or compliance requirements.

 3. Develop an organizational strategy